 How to apply.
 The Morris K. Udall and Stewart L. Udall Foundation is committed to increasing awareness of the importance of the nation’s natural resources.
 Individuals selected as Udall Scholars live for service to their communities!
 The Udall Scholarship awards $7,000, a four-day networking conference, and access to the Udall Scholars network to sophomores and juniors who are:

 - (environmental route) passionate about the environment and committed to a career related to the environment, OR

-Applicants may come from any relevant major (art, history, and sociology majors who have a singular focus on the environment are definitely welcome, along with those focused on environmental science and policy).
+Applicants may come from any relevant major (art, history, and sociology majors who have a singular focus on the environment are very welcome, along with anyone focused on environmental science and policy).
 Applicants do not need to be Native American, nor do they need to demonstrate commitment to tribal public policy or Native health.

 - (Native American route) intend to pursue careers in Native health care or tribal public policy.

 Applicants can come from any relevant academic field.
 Only Native Americans and Alaska Natives are eligible to apply in tribal public policy or Native American health care.
 Native American students studying tribal public policy or native health do not need to demonstrate commitment to the environment.

 In 2018 the Foundation offered 50 awards, including 34 in the environmental category.
 45 scholars were juniors and 5 sophomores.
 50 honorable mentions were also recognized from the pool of 437 applicants nominated by their schools.
 The number of awards in 2019 is expected to be 50.

 - US citizens, US nationals, or US permanent residents